Merlin: Other aspects and developments

+Through his life as a hermit monk close to nature and in an association with the animal world, Saint Anthony the Great is comparable to Merlin.

-As the Arthurian myths were retold, Merlin's prophetic "seer" aspects were sometimes de-emphasized (or even seemingly vanish entirely, as in the fragmentary and more fantastical Livre d'Artus) in favor of portraying him as a wizard and an advisor to the young Arthur, sometimes in the struggle between good and evil sides of his character, and living in deep forests connected with nature.
-Through his ability to change his shape, he may appear as a "wild man" figure, evoking his prototype Myrddin Wyllt, as a civilized man of any age (including as a very young child), or even as a talking animal.
+As the Arthurian myths were retold, Merlin's prophetic "seer" aspects were sometimes de-emphasised (or even seemingly vanish entirely, as in the fragmentary and more fantastical Livre d'Artus) in favor of portraying him as a wizard and an advisor to the young Arthur, sometimes in the struggle between good and evil sides of his character, and living in deep forests, connected with nature.
+The forest setting often serves as Merlin's natural and favorite domain, dating back to his origins in Welsh and Irish poetry.
+In the romances, he may take refuge from Arthur's court to live with Blaise in a forest in Northumberland, which over time became identified with Brocéliande.
+Through his ability to change his shape, he may appear as a "wild man" figure, evoking his prototype Myrddin Wyllt, as a civilised man of any age (including as a very young child), or even as a talking animal.
 His guises can be highly deformed and animalistic even when Merlin is presenting as a human or humanoid being.
-In the Perceval en prose (also known as the Didot Perceval and usually also attributed to Robert), where Merlin is the initiator of the Grail Quest and cannot die until the end of days, he eventually retires after Arthur's downfall by turning himself into a bird and entering the mysterious esplumoir, never to be seen again.
+In that, Merlin recalls the tradition of pagan deities and creatures of nature and forests, such as Silvanus (who, like Merlin, can appear as an old man and possess the strength of a young man), Faunus (in the Post-Vulgate Cycle, Merlin himself actually tells a Christianised version of the Greco-Roman myth of Faunus and Diana), and the wild man.

+"Merlin", Aubrey Beardsley's illustration in the 1894 Dent edition of Thomas Malory's Le Morte d'Arthur.
+Malory's telling has long remained the main source of Arthurian inspiration in the English-speaking world.

+Merlin depicted in Doré's 1867 illustration for Idylls of the King by Lord Alfred Tennyson.